-- If you’re an existing PSE customer, go to Start, Stop or Move Service under the Account & Billing tab on the homepage.
+- If you’re an existing PSE customer, go to Start, Stop or Move Service under the Customer Service tab on the homepage.
 We'll guide you through stopping service at your old address and commencing service at your new location, all in one transaction.

 - If you’re a new PSE customer, visit the Start Service page and select "I am new to PSE's service area," then click "Continue."
 Fill out the "Start New Service" information in order to start your account.
 Don’t forget to notify your current electric utility to end service at your previous location.

 How do I set up temporary power on underdeveloped land?

 - Our staff at the Construction Services Line (1-888-321-7779) can help answer your with your questions regarding any kind of customer construction.
 You can also visit our construction services webpage for information on how to get started or to find our construction request forms.

 How can I get my power undergrounded to my house?